-At Grossman Law Offices, we field numerous phone calls every day from potential clients who have been injured in an accident involving a truck.
+At Grossman Law Offices, we field numerous phone calls every day from potential clients who have been injured in a car accidents – often involving 18-wheeler trucks.
 Many of these people are certain that the truck driver in the accident was 100 percent at fault, and all they have to do is wait for the police report to validate their case.
 That, they reason, will make obtaining fair restitution a slam-dunk.

 They need to think again.

 - The Significance of a Police Report